US appeals court in Denver eyes American Samoa citizenship

 In December, a federal judge in Utah ruled in favor of three residents of American Samoa who challenged their status, concluding they were citizens under the 14th Amendment adopted after the Civil War.
 U.S. District Judge Clark Waddoups stopped his ruling from taking effect while the governments of the United States and American Samoa appealed his decision to the Denver-based 10th Circuit Court of Appeals.

-About 55,000 people live in the territory but the ultimate decision will also effect an estimated 160,000 nationals who live in the states, largely concentrated in California, Hawaii, Washington, Utah and Alaska.
+About 55,000 people live in the territory but the ultimate decision will also affect an estimated 160,000 nationals who live in the states, largely concentrated in California, Hawaii, Washington, Utah and Alaska.

 The U.S. maintains that the 14th Amendment’s grant of citizenship to those born “in the United States” does not apply to its territories.
-It also claims citizenship is a decision that should be left to Congress, noting that it has granted those rights to other territories such as Puerto Rico and Guam.
+It also claims citizenship is a decision that should be left to Congress, noting that it has granted those rights in other territories such as Puerto Rico and Guam.
 The government of American Samoa worries automatic citizenship would hurt its traditional culture, which includes prayer curfews and communal land ownership.

 However, lawyer Matthew McGill told a three-judge panel during online arguments that the current system makes the lead plaintiff in the case, John Fitisemanu, a “modern day Dred Scott” who cannot vote or serve on a jury, referencing the Supreme Court decision denying citizenship to descendants of slaves that the 14th Amendment nullified.
 He said the Reconstruction-era Congress wanted to take the question of who was a citizen “out of politics” forever through the amendment.